taniatsq/tp/docs/UserGuide.md

 In this User Guide, you will be learning key tips and tricks to make your experience with MustVas useful and handy.
 This User Guide will cover the main features of the app and provide you with clear instructions on how to effectively utilize our product with relevant examples to get you started!
 By following these instructions, you can maximize your understanding and proficiency of using our product to its fullest potential.
 Whether you're a novice or an experienced user, this guide offers step-by-step instructions, clarifications, and best practices to enhance your overall experience.
 We hope that MustVas's user guide will provide a new and better way for you to manage your students in the long run.

 ## How can you use this guide?
-Simply navigate to our features section for a thorough read through, or click on a specific section to review in our Table of Contents for any queries you might have.
+You may first want to read through our [glossary](#glossary) to have a better understanding of terms that you might be unfamiliar with.
+For more information on MustVas' features, simply navigate to our features section for a thorough read through, or click on a specific section to review in our Table of Contents.
 Do keep a lookout for the frequently asked questions down below which may help you address some basic common questions!
 Lastly, our command summary will be useful as a reference for the key command prompts to use in MustVas.

 NOTE: Users who are not familiar with using a CLI need not fret.
 Our commands have been specifically catered to a beginner's use - they are simple and easy to learn!
 Assistance is also provided automatically whenever there is an invalid command.